idunnojustletme/RLBP/README.md

 ## Installation

-Download the latest release or clone the repo and run main.py with Poetry
+Download the code run main.py with Poetry

 ### Requirements